-Located from within Banff national park it is easily accessible throughout most of the season but the road leading up does close during the height of winter due to the risk of heavy snowfall and avalanches from the mountains above.
+Located from within Banff national park, Moraine Lake is easily accessible throughout most of the season however the road leading up does close during the height of winter due to the risk of heavy snowfall and avalanches from the mountains above.

 A short 15-20 minute drive from the main road to the carpark, Moraine Lake is best viewed from the rock pile with views out towards the lake below.

 There are a number of hiking trails around Moraine lake that attract hikers from everywhere that can take you to spectacular viewpoints over Mount Temple and the valley of the ten peaks.

 Banff to Moraine Lake -57 minutes